Next.js Middleware – Full Node.js Access

 Long term solution

-The best solution is to use a full NodeJS server for your NextJS app, and then you can use all the NodeJS's API in your server.
-You can use a custom server with NextJS, but you need to do some more work to make it works.
+The best solution is to use a full Node.js server for your Next.js app so you can use the entire Node.js API.
+You can use a custom server with Next.js, but you'll need to do some additional work to make it work.

 Happy coding! 🚀